chuckstack/chuckstack.github.io/src-ls/introduction.md

 - Write as little code as is possible.
 Every line of code is a liability that will cost you in the future.
 It must be documented, tested, reviewed and maintained.
 If you can use an existing tool that meets the [chuck-stack guidelines](./stack-tools.md#selection-criteria-summary) in place of writing code, do it!
 - Support self service by giving [superclerks](./terminology.md#superclerk) the tools to automate tasks within their roles without direct intervention from IT!

 ## Why chuck-stack is Important

+We keep things simple!
 There is not much like the chuck-stack on the market.
-There is NO private equity or venture capitalist manipulating the market in hopes of extracting customer profits and executing a windfall chuck-stack sale.
-Instead, the chuck-stack is built on basic principles and fundamentals to make the world a better place for organizations with a purpose for good.
-The principles are pretty straight forward:
+There is NO private equity or venture capitalist manipulating the market or creating a false sense of complexity in hopes of extracting customer profits and executing a windfall chuck-stack sale.

+Instead, the chuck-stack is built on basic fundamentals to make the world a better place for organizations with a purpose.
+The fundamentals are pretty straight forward:

 - Find good tools
 - Publish best practices and welcome feedback